“What happened to my website traffic? Why has my conversion rate dropped?”

 Lesson learned: don’t take shortcuts in SEO.
 Do it right next time.

-It could be that your website is broken in some way.
+When you run an SEO analysis, you could discover that your website is broken in some way.

 In other words, people want to get to your site and check out your awesome content, but they can’t.
 That’s because it’s non-responsive, isn’t serving pages properly, or isn’t appearing in the search results.